johnno1962/InjectionIII/README.md

 package also offers limited support of dynamic code updates on a device in conjuction with a github release of the the InjectionIII app if you set a user default as described in the package's README.md. _Do not release your app with the HotReloading package included!_

+**Stop Stop Press:** Since versions 4.4.0+ of the app it is possible to use injection by loading one of the "injection bundles" only from your client app as described below.
+If the InjectionIII.app is not running, the bundle will fall back to using the  "standalone" implementation of injection from the HotReloading project watching for file changes in your home directory and using the logs of your last built project.

 This README includes descriptions of some newer features that are only available in more recent releases of the InjectionIII.app [available on github](https://github.com/johnno1962/InjectionIII/releases).
 You should use one of these releases for Apple Silicon or if you have upgraded to macOS Monterey or Xcode 13.